A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Mandatory spending.
 Expenditures on federal programs that are required by the statutory structure of the program, rather than by an annual appropriation.
 Examples are Social Security and Medicare.

 Marginal tax rate.
-The additional tax liability due on an additional dollar of income.
+The tax liability due on an additional dollar of income.
 It is a measure of the effect of the tax system on incentives to work, save, and shelter income from tax.
-Provisions such as the phase out of tax credits can cause marginal tax rates to differ from statutory tax rates.

 Marriage bonus.
-The reduction in the tax liability of some married couples that arises from filing as married rather than as single filers.
-Marriage bonuses result from the combination of treating a family as a single tax unit and progressive tax rates.
-In general, couples in which spouses have quite different incomes receive marriage bonuses.
+The reduction in the tax liability of some married couples that arises from filing jointly instead of as individuals.
+Marriage bonuses result from the combination of progressive tax rates and treating a family as a single tax unit.
+In general, couples in which spouses have quite different incomes are more likely to receive marriage bonuses.
 (See also Marriage penalty.)

 Marriage penalty.
-The additional tax that some married couples pay because they must file as married rather than as single filers.
-Marriage penalties result from the combination of treating a family as a single tax unit and progressive tax rates.
-In general, couples in which spouses have similar incomes incur marriage penalties.
+The additional tax that some married couples pay from filing jointly instead of as individuals.
+Marriage penalties result from the combination of progressive tax rates and treating a family as a single tax unit.
+In general, couples in which spouses have similar incomes are more likely to incur marriage penalties.
 (See also Marriage bonus.)

 Medicaid.
-A federal entitlement program that reimburses states for a portion of the costs associated with providing acute and long-term care services to certain low-income individuals.
-States determine which services and categories of people, beyond the minimum required by federal law, to cover.
+A federal entitlement program that reimburses states for a portion of the costs associated with providing medical and long-term care services to certain low-income individuals.
+States must meet minimum federal coverage requirements but can also determine additional services and categories of people to cover.
 States also establish payment rates for providers and administer the program.

 Medicare Part D. Also called the “Medicare prescription drug benefit,” Part D provides Medicare beneficiaries with supplementary medical insurance for prescription drugs.
 Enrollees pay an additional premium for Part D coverage.

 Monetary policy.
 A set of actions taken by the Federal Reserve (or Fed) to influence the economy.
-Monetary policy can be used to control inflation, stimulate growth, or slow down the economy.
-The Fed influences the economy by making open-market sales or purchases of government bonds and Treasury bills.
-The rate at which the Fed sells or purchases government bonds determines the federal funds rate, or the rate at which banks can borrow funds from one another overnight.
+Monetary policy can be used to stimulate growth or control inflation by slowing down the economy.
+The Fed influences the economy by making open-market sales, purchasing government bonds and Treasury bills, or adjusting the federal funds rate (the rate at which banks can borrow funds from one another overnight).

 Moral hazard.
-The incentive created by insurance (explicit or implicit) to engage in behaviors that raise the expected cost of insurance.
+The incentive created by insurance (explicit or implicit) to engage in risky behaviors, thereby raising the cost of insurance.
 The moral aspect refers to the observation that unscrupulous people covered by fire insurance were sometimes tempted to engage in arson.
-However, less insidious behavior, such as using more health services when they are covered by insurance, is also covered by the term.
+However, more generally, legal responses, such as engaging more in unhealthy behaviors (smoking, for example) when health services are covered by insurance, are also covered by the term.

 N